Multipliers: How the Best Leaders Make Everyone Smarter

 In analyzing data from more than 150 leaders, Wiseman and McKeown have identified five disciplines that distinguish Multipliers from Diminishers.
 These five disciplines are not based on innate talent; indeed, they are skills and practices that everyone can learn to use–even lifelong and recalcitrant Diminishers.
 Lively, real world case studies and practical tips and techniques bring to life each of these principles, showing you how to become a Multiplier too, whether you are a new or an experienced manager.
 Just imagine what you could accomplish if you could harness all the energy and intelligence around you.
 Multipliers will show you how.

-Beginning October 15, 2019, Benjamin Tingey is leading the Edge Conversations virtual book club.
+Benjamin Tingey is leading the Edge Conversations virtual book club on Multipliers.
 It’s not too late to request to join this closed group discussion – the format is read-as-you-go: https://www.facebook.com/groups/edgeconversation/

 Benjamin Tingey is an Innovation Manager with the Atrium Health Innovation Engine.
 In this role he champions the voice of the consumer in the designing of care experiences.
 He co-leads the community partnership and social innovation efforts with the YMCA of Greater Charlotte, as well as Atrium Health’s corporate intelligence and environment scanning.
 He and his team apply human-centered design, disruptive innovation strategy, Jobs to Be Done theory, Lean Startup, and other demand-side innovation tools to transform Atrium Health into a more consumer-oriented system of health.
 Benjamin also curates the voices of his brilliant Innovation Engine teammates and other innovation thought leaders as host of A Sherpa’s Guide to Innovation podcast.